annmaryvinod/JS-Basics-With-Head-First/README.md

 1. From HTML
    * To make tables in html use the <table></table> tag.
    * <tr> stands for each row and <td> deals with the content in it.

+2. Take a look at how chaining works on page 385(pdf).